 In Item 1A of our 2018 Form 10-K, we have previously included the risk factor captioned "A substantial portion of our revenues is derived from a small number of tenants, and the loss, consolidation or financial instability of any of such tenants may materially decrease revenues or reduce demand for our communications infrastructure and network services."
-In light of the U.S. Department of Justice's proposed settlement in July 2019 regarding the merger between T-Mobile and Sprint, set forth below is certain updated information relating to that risk factor.
+In light of the U.S. Department of Justice's proposed settlement in July 2019 and the approval by the Federal Communications Commission in October 2019 regarding the merger between T-Mobile and Sprint, set forth below is certain updated information relating to that risk factor.
 You should carefully consider the information provided in this document and the risk factors contained in our 2018 Form 10-K, as updated by the information contained below.

-For the six months ended June 30, 2019, T-Mobile and Sprint represented approximately 21% and 34%, respectively, of the Company's consolidated site rental revenues.
+For the nine months ended September 30, 2019, T-Mobile and Sprint represented approximately 21% and 34%, respectively, of the Company's consolidated site rental revenues.
 In addition, there is an average of approximately six years of current term remaining on all lease agreements with both T-Mobile and Sprint.
-Further, the Company derived approximately 18% and 15% of its consolidated site rental revenues from T-Mobile and Sprint, respectively, on communications infrastructure where both carriers currently reside, inclusive of an approximately 2% impact from previously disclosed expected nonrenewals from the anticipated decommissioning of portions of T-Mobile's MetroPCS and Sprint's Clearwire networks.
+Further, the Company derived approximately 18% and 15% of its consolidated site rental revenues from T-Mobile and Sprint, respectively, on communications infrastructure where both carriers currently reside, inclusive of an approximately 2% impact from previously disclosed expected non-renewals from the anticipated decommissioning of portions of T-Mobile's MetroPCS and Sprint's Clearwire networks.